nuocode/learninggit/readme.txt

 ﻿Git is a distributed version control system
-Git a a free software
+Git a a free software distributed under the GPL.